jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _"Hello, Peter," memos, and eight different bosses multiplied by 3500%, and trending up no matter which political party we elected into power.
 Credit: [PNHP](http://www.pnhp.org/publications/NEJM5_2_91.htm)._

 Is it a surprise the Internet Age started in 1970?

-As computers got better it made typing and printing increasingly easy.
+As computers got better, it made typing and printing increasingly easy.
 A small group of administrators turned into almost countless regulators, managers, executives, and lawyers who used computers to make more memos, rules, and regulations.

-Using new technology for themselves, and keeping it away from customers, is how the middlemen kept growing.
-Now they defend this sweet-spot of holding extremely powerful Internet Age apps, electronics, and other levers of power for themselves.
+Using new technology for themselves, and keeping it away from customers, is how the Industrial Age middlemen kept growing.
+Now they defend this sweet-spot and hold extremely powerful Internet Age levers of power while customers wait on hold with a call-center.

-Some middlemen are in fact needed.
-Many however, are not.
+Some middlemen are, in fact, needed.
+Many, however, are not.
 All of them have been sucking our healthcare system dry for generations while holding back new technologies from reaching the hands of the middle-class.
 Main Street doesn't notice how screwed we're getting.

+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ImpassionedSourBuck' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+<a href="https://gfycat.com/ifr/ImpassionedSourBuck" target="_blank" class="button small">Reader</a>

+_The rise of the middlemen.
+Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)._

 ## Nobody Is There